ReshotAI/gaussian-splatting-blender-addon/README.md

 # 3D Gaussian Splatting Blender Addon
+This is a Blender add-on that allows you to render point clouds with Gaussian splatting technique, which creates smooth and realistic images.
+It can also be used to remove noise and outliers from point cloud data.

 ## Disclaimer
 This add-on was developed mostly as an experimentation, it is slow on large scenes, and not fully accurate.
 It can be used as a tool to clean floaters in Gaussian Splatting captures.